sanjaydbom/GEORGE/README.md

 Trained a convolutional neural network (CNN) using empirical risk minimization (ERM) to classify digits.
 Extracted features from the penultimate layer for clustering.
 We use a batch size of 5 when training.
-Saved model weights as erm_weights.pt.
+Saved model weights as model.pt.

 ***Step 2: Subclass Estimation (Clustering.ipynb)***